agalliasthe/StatMechThermo/README.md

 Explanation of general algorithm:

-(1) Initialize bodies -- position them equally throughout the box, give them random velocities pulled from a normal distribution at a given temperature in a random direction.
+1 Initialize bodies -- position them equally throughout the box, give them random velocities pulled from a normal distribution at a given temperature in a random direction.

-(2) Equilibrate -- take just a couple of steps before the animation starts to mix them up from the initial configuration.
+2 Equilibrate -- take just a couple of steps before the animation starts to mix them up from the initial configuration.

-(3) Simulate
+3 Simulate

-    (3.1) Move each particle one step of length dt.
-Within the function "frame" in the html file, there are two lines: one for elastic collisions, the other for Lennard-Jones interactions.
+3.1 Move each particle one step of length dt.
+Within the function "frame" in the html file, there are two lines: one for elastic collisions (still a little buggy), the other for Lennard-Jones interactions (does pretty well).
 Comment one of these.

-    (3.2) Call newStyle to update bodies to their new positions in the animation.
+3.2 Call newStyle to update bodies to their new positions in the animation.

-    (3.3) Update plot data according to routine.
+3.3 Update plot data according to routine.
+When the quantity if tracked in time, the routine splices the earliest data point and renumbers all remaining data from zero.

-    (3.4) Use flot to update the plot in the animation.
+3.4 Use flot to update the plot in the animation.

 The initial conditions and parameters of each of these are specific to the routine and are contained within a <script>JavaScript</script> section of the html file.